 This leader must get directly involved in making decisions to achieve the ultimate goal - a sale at increased valuation.
-He or she must be held accountable for performance and timely results.
-Most importantly, they must get things moving.
-On the "volume in" (revenue/sales) side, look at where and how revenue is generated, and keep it coming in.
-On the "volume out" (throughput/production) side, ensure that the product or service gets 'out the door'.
+He or she must be held accountable for perform-On the "volume in" (revenue/sales) side, look at where and how revenue is generated, and keep it coming in.
+On the "volume out" (throughput/ production) side, ensure that the product or service gets 'out the door'.